IT recruiter’s guide to hiring DevOps engineers

 Although a booming industry, hiring DevOps engineers is quite difficult.
 But DevOps ranks among the top skills that developers want to learn in 2022, so we can count on more skilled talent coming our way.
 A DevOps developer automates infrastructure tasks using IaC or bash/python scripting, to maintain and configure a cluster of servers.
 They are required to have a whole gamut of skills ranging from Linux to Docker.
-Technical skill assessment including coding assessment is one of the best ways to screen and evaluate DevOps candidates.
+Technical skill assessment including coding assessment is one of the best ways to screen and evaluate DevOps engineers.

-Considering that it is a highly specialised role, the recruitment process for DevOps is notoriously tough.
+Considering that it is a highly specialised role, the recruitment process for DevOps engineers is notoriously tough.
 According to a research conducted by CodinGame, DevOps is among top three roles that recruiters struggle to fill.
 But the good news is, it ranks among top five in skills developers want to learn in 2022, so skilled talent shouldn’t be a problem.

 What is the role of DevOps engineers?

 Before the term DevOps existed, we have different roles for Network engineers, Security engineers, System administrators, and Automation engineers.
 Later, Cloud and DevOps practices integrated evolving into a single role – DevOps engineer.
 So basically, a DevOps developer automates infrastructure tasks.
 This is done via IaC or bash/python scripting, to maintain and configure a cluster of servers.
 Their role also involves creating and sustaining CI-CD pipelines, secure servers, and cloud services.

 Most importantly, they are masters of cloud services.
 They know how to integrate any AWS managed service, including Amazon RDS, Aurora, Amazon S3, or even a cloud networking issue (VPC Networking).
 Besides that, if any system is hacked they are usually the ones who investigate and inspect the cause, look for the vulnerability, and conclude with an analysis and remedy.